csc-training/fortran-introduction/docs/01_Fortran.md

 - Fortran 2003 (2004): a major revision, adding e.g. object-oriented
   features, C-bindings
     - ”Fortran 95/2003” is the current *de facto* standard
+- Fortran 2008: a minor revision, adding clarifications and corrections to 2003
+    - Parallel computing using coarrays
 - The latest standard is Fortran 2018: a minor revision
     - Fortran coarray improvements
     - C interoperability improvements